Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: Do people have to believe in it for it to work?

 Jan: No. Even Niels Bohr, Danish Nobel-prize winner, had a horseshoe above his door which is a classic feng shui protection and prosperity ritual.
 And when people used to ask him why he, a scientist, would take any notice of an old wives’ tale, he would say: ‘I understand that it works whether you believe in it or not.’
 Everyone who has a home has used feng shui in one form or another, consciously or unconsciously.
+A lot of feng shui is practical, what works, and as long as people use their basic common sense.

 Q: So a degree of scepticism is OK?